-Last August, Disney released a first look at Tiana's Bayou Adventure with a moody and colorful rendering showing the princess carrying a lantern and helming a boat, highlighting the region's unique bayou landscape.
+Last August, Disney released the first look at Tiana's Bayou Adventure with a moody and colorful rendering showing the princess carrying a lantern and helming a boat, highlighting the region's unique bayou landscape.

-"The story will take place after the final kiss as Naveen and Louis join Tiana on her latest adventure, hosting a one-of-a-kind Mardi Gras celebration where everyone is welcome – during which some original music inspired by songs from the film will bring guests into the story," a Disney Parks Blog post revealed at the time.
+"The story will take place after the final kiss as Naveen and Louis join Tiana on her latest adventure, hosting a one-of-a-kind Mardi Gras celebration where everyone is welcome -- during which some original music inspired by songs from the film will bring guests into the story," a Disney Parks Blog post revealed at the time.

-"In many ways, Tiana's Bayou Adventure is a love letter to New Orleans," Charita Carter, executive producer of relevancy activations for Walt Disney Imagineering, said in a statement.
+"In many ways, Tiana's Bayou Adventure is a love letter to New Orleans," Charita Carter, executive producer of relevancy activations for Walt Disney Imagineering, said in a statement last year.
 "Like the musical city that inspired this attraction, Tiana's second act is about a community working in harmony to achieve something extraordinary.
 She reminds us of an immutable truth we can all relate to: 'If you do your best each and every day, good things are sure to come your way.'
 And that's a melody we can all sing along to!"